grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Externally-Controlled-Exercises.md

 ### Script options
 Our initial script provides the bare minimum to begin your test.

-Consider specifying your `maxVUs` within the script as best practice.
+Consider specifying your `maxVUs` .
 As noted previously, the `maxVUs` is not required.
 However, any attempt to scale will be met with an error unless a `--max` is specified with the initial scaling request.
 The `maxVUs` value may be overridden using the `--max` argument if deemed necessary.

 The final script option is the `vus` setting.
 When provided, this number of VUs will begin processing once the script is started thereby eliminating the need for an initial scale-up.